mY9Yd2/yt-channel-watcher/CONTRIBUTING.md

 ## Code

-Please sort the imports with `isort` and then use `black` for formating the source code.
+Please sort the imports with `isort` and then use `black` for formating the source code or just use `ruff` tool.